-ECO-R7 Trimming or modification of any indigenous vegetation that: a. is within an ecological site (Schedule 1); b. a key indigenous tree (ECO-Table 1) (excluding trees planted by humans); c. is a key indigenous tree (Schedule 2); d. is a rare and threatened vegetation species (Schedule 3); e. is in or within 20 metres of a waterbody or the coastal marine area where is it not within an urban environment (excluding planted vegetation); and does not meet the permitted activity standards in ECO-R3, and is not a controlled activity under ECO-R6, is a restricted discretionary activity within the following zones and precincts: General Residential Zone Ngārara Development Area Waikanae North Development Area Airport Zone Town Centre Zone Metropolitan Centre Zone Hospital Zone General Industrial Zone Local Centre Zone Mixed Use Zone Rural Lifestyle Zone Rural Eco-Hamlet Precinct Future Urban Zone Open Space Zone Matters of Discretion Restricted Standards Discretionary Note: For trees listed as a notable tree 1.
-Effects on: Activity in Schedule 8 see TREE-R2, TREE-R3, and TREE-R4. a. biodiversity values; b. visual, urban character and amenity values: c. the natural character of the coastal environment; d. public safety: e. any vegetation loss. f.
+ECO-R7 Trimming or modification of any indigenous vegetation that: a. is within an ecological site (Schedule 1); b. a key indigenous tree (ECO-Table 1) (excluding trees planted by humans); c. is a key indigenous tree (Schedule 2); d. is a rare and threatened vegetation species (Schedule 3); e. is in or within 20 metres of a waterbody or the coastal marine area where is it not within an urban environment (excluding planted vegetation); and does not meet the permitted activity standards in ECO-R3, and is not a controlled activity under ECO-R6, is a restricted discretionary activity within the following zones and precincts: General Residential Zone High Density Residential Zone Ngārara Development Area Waikanae North Development Area Airport Zone Town Centre Zone Metropolitan Centre Zone Hospital Zone General Industrial Zone Local Centre Zone Mixed Use Zone Rural Lifestyle Zone Rural Eco-Hamlet Precinct Future Urban Zone Open Space Zone Restricted Standards Matters of Discretion Discretionary Note: For trees listed as a notable tree 1.
+Effects on: Activity in Schedule 8 see TREE-R2, TREE-R3, and TREE-R4. a. biodiversity values; b. visual, urban character and amenity values: c. the natural character of the coastal environment. d. public safety; e. any vegetation loss. f.
 Tāngata whenua values.
+2. The degree to which the trimming or removal of affected vegetation will provide for the health and safety of people, property and the environment through the management of fire risk.
 ECO-R13 Buildings (excluding minor buildings) in and within 5 metres of an ecological site which are not a restricted discretionary activity under ECO-R8.

-Discretionary Activity EW-R8 Earthworks in a geological feature listed in Schedule 1. in Schedule 6 and ecological sites listed Discretionary Activity in concade 1.
-SUB-DW-R6 Subdivision of land within outstanding na land which contains ecological sites or ge Restricted Discretionary Activity Standards Matters of Discretion The location of building areas and allotment boundaries relative to ecological sites and geological features.
+Discretionary Activity EW-R8 Earthworks in a geological feature listed in Schedule 1. in Schedule 6 and ecological sites listed Discretionary Activity SUB-DW-R6 Subdivision of land within outstanding na land which contains ecological sites or ge Restricted Discretionary Activity Standards The location of building areas and allotment boundaries relative to ecological sites and geological features.
 Potential adverse or positive effects of subsequent development on ecological sites and geological features and on the values of outstanding natural features and landscapes identified in Schedule 4.
 The design and layout of the subdivision including earthworks.
 Council's Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012.
 The imposition of financial contributions in accordance with the Financial Contributions chapter.
 The imposition of conditions in accordance with sections 108 and 220 of the Resource Management Act.

-21.9 The following operative rule relevant to scheduled key indigenous trees and scheduled rare and threatened vegetation species IS notified as an existing qualifying matter:
+21.9 The following operative rule relevant to scheduled key indigenous trees and scheduled rare and threatened vegetation species is notified as an existing qualifying matter:

-ECO-R7 Trimming or modification of any indigenous vegetation that: a. is within an ecological site (Schedule 1); b. a key indigenous tree (ECO-Table 1) (excluding trees planted by humans); c. is a key indigenous tree (Schedule 2); d. is a rare and threatened vegetation species (Schedule 3); e. is in or within 20 metres of a waterbody or the coastal marine area where is it not within an urban environment (excluding planted vegetation);
+ECO-R7 Trimming or modification of any indigenous vegetation that: a. is within an ecological site (Schedule 1);

-and does not meet the permitted activity standards in ECO-R3, and is not a controlled activity under ECO-R6, is a restricted discretionary activity within the following zones and precincts: General Residential Zone Ngārara Development Area Waikanae North Development Area Airport Zone Town Centre Zone Metropolitan Centre Zone Hospital Zone General Industrial Zone Local Centre Zone Mixed Use Zone Rural Lifestyle Zone Rural Eco-Hamlet Precinct Future Urban Zone Open Space Zone Restricted Standards Matters of Discretion Discretionary Note: For trees listed as a notable tree 1.
-Effects on: Activity in Schedule 8 see TREE-R2, TREE-R3, and TREE-R4. a. biodiversity values; b. visual, urban character and amenity values; c. the natural character of the coastal environment; d. public safety; e. any vegetation loss. f.
+S122 c. is a key indigenous tree (Schedu d. is a rare and threatened vegetati e. is in or within 20 metres of a water con species (Schedule 3); erbody or the coastal marine area where ment (excluding planted vegetation); standards in ECO-R3, and is not a stricted discretionary activity within the Restricted Discretionary Standards Matters of Discretion Activity Note: For trees listed as a notable tree in Schedule 8 see TREE-R2, TREE-R3, and TREE-R4. a. biodiversity values; b. visual, urban character and amenity values; c. the natural character of the coastal environment; d. public safety; e. any vegetation loss. f.
 Tāngata whenua values.
+The degree to which the trimming or removal of affected vegetation will provide for the health and safety of people.